-9. Criteria for admission to the programme
+9. Criteria for Admission to the Programme

 The normal entrance requirement is a UK Honours degree in Theology (classified 2.2 or above).
 Normally, broader degrees in Religious Studies and other subjects will not provide an adequate grounding for this programme.
-Students without a degree in theology may qualify for admission if they are able to demonstrate both academic ability and sufficient other theological background.
-Students wishing to take certain modules in Biblical Studies must demonstrate a proficiency in Greek or Hebrew at least to the standard of the relevant Oak Hill modules (as noted on the module descriptions).
+Students without a degree in Theology may qualify for admission if they are able to demonstrate both academic ability and sufficient other theological background.

+Students wishing to take certain modules in Biblical Studies as part of their programme must demonstrate a proficiency in Greek or Hebrew at least to the standard of the pre-requisites identified for the relevant Oak Hill modules (as noted on the Module Narratives).